Fitness to practise

 Becoming a doctor means more than acquiring knowledge and skills.
 Medical students cannot complete the undergraduate curriculum without coming into close, and sometimes intimate, contact with members of the public who may be vulnerable or distressed.
 It is essential that you do nothing to diminish the trust which sick people and their relatives place in you.

 The award of a medical degree automatically entitles the graduate to be provisionally registered by the General Medical Council and to practise under supervision as a doctor.
 By awarding a medical degree a university is therefore confirming that the graduate is fit to practise to the high standards laid down by the GMC in its guidance to the medical profession, Good Medical Practice [http://www.gmc-uk.org/].

 Universities have a duty to ensure that no member of the public is harmed as a consequence of participating in the training of their medical students.
-If your conduct as a medical student falls below the high standards of honesty or behaviour that the public has a right to expect from the medical profession, you will be required to appear before the University's Medicine and Health Sciences Fitness to Practice Committee and your course may be terminated.
+If your conduct as a medical student falls below the high standards of honesty or behaviour that the public has a right to expect from the medical profession, you will be required to appear before a Fitness to Practice Committee and your course may be terminated.

 Responsibilities of Southampton medical students

-Failure to disclose information which directly relates to your fitness to practise may result in the termination of your medical school course.
-This could be because of the failure (dishonesty) rather than being related to the information itself.
+Failure to disclose information which directly relates to your fitness to practise may result in the termination of your programme of study.
+This could be because of the failure to disclose the information (dishonesty) rather than being related to the information itself.

 These principles are clearly stated in the documents that form the basis of the medical student teaching programmes in Southampton: